jivelissem-dev/agentic-watchdog/README.md

 5. **Add topics/tags on the GitHub repo page:** `python`, `automation`, `agentic-ai`, `self-healing`, `sre`, `ollama` — these help it surface in searches recruiters or engineers might run.

-## How to talk about this in an interview or resume

-**Resume bullet:**
-> Built a self-healing Python watchdog that supervises pipeline execution,
-> automatically diagnoses and remediates failures (retry/backoff, stale
-> lock clearing, rate-limit handling), and escalates unresolvable errors —
-> with a learning playbook that improves fix selection over time based on
-> historical success rates.

-**If asked "walk me through it":** lead with the failure story, not the code — "the pipeline hits a transient error, the watchdog classifies it, checks what's worked before, applies that fix, and only pages a human if nothing works."
-Then point to `playbook.json` and the SQLite audit trail as the proof it's not just retry-blindly logic.